 Picture: Gema Galiana / La Mujer Tranvia

-Marike Splint is a Dutch French-Tunisian theatre maker based in Los Angeles on Tongva/Kizh land, specializing in creating work in public space that explores the relationship between people, places and identity.
+Marike Splint is a Dutch French-Tunisian theatre maker based in Los Angeles, specializing in creating work in public space that explores the relationship between people, places and identity.

-She has created performances in sites ranging from a bus driving through the streets of a city, to wide open meadows, taxicabs, train stations, beach piers, subways and the virtual map of Google Earth.
+She has created performances in sites ranging from a bus driving through the streets of a city, to wide open meadows, taxicabs, train stations, beach piers, arboretums, subways and the virtual map of Google Earth.
 Presenters and commissioners of her original work include La Jolla Playhouse, Center Theater Group, UCLA Center for the Art of Performance, Center for the Performing Arts at Penn State, Skirball Cultural Center LA, Metro Art and the Los Angeles Exchange Festival (USA); Oerol Festival, Theaterfestival Boulevard, Over het IJ Festival (The Netherlands); Festival Internacional de Buenos Aires (Argentina); Urbane Kuenste Ruhr (Germany); GeoAIR (Tbilisi, Georgia); Anciens Abattoirs de Casablanca (Morocco).
-She co-edited the book Tbilisi - It’s Complicated, composed of artistic accounts that critically reflect on recent urban and social changes in Georgia’s capital Tbilisi, and curated the 2014 edition of Winters Binnen Festival in Amsterdam, showcasing over 50 performances and concerts in site-specific venues across Amsterdam-Noord.
-She has been invited as a fellow to the Internationales Forum at the Theatertreffen (Berlin), and to the Rencontres Internationales at the Festival TransAmériques (Montreal).
+She co-edited the book Tbilisi - It’s Complicated, composed of artistic accounts that critically reflect on recent urban and social changes in Georgia’s capital Tbilisi.

 Marike received her BA in philosophy from the University of Amsterdam and an MFA in directing from Columbia University.
-Among other awards, she is the recipient of a Fulbright Scholarship, a Lincoln City Fellowship, a National Performance Network Creation & Development grant, a Hellman Fellowship and a Columbia University Merit Fellowship.
-She was nominated as a finalist for the 2019 Center Theater Group Sherwood Award for exceptional contributions to the Los Angeles theatre landscape as innovative and adventurous artist.
+Among other awards, she is the recipient of a Creative Capital Award, Fulbright Scholarship, MacDowell Fellowship, Lincoln City Fellowship, National Performance Network Creation & Development grant, Hellman Fellowship and a Columbia University Merit Fellowship.
 She serves as an Associate Professor in the Department of Theater at UCLA.